WBBSE Class 10 Life Science Chapter 1 Control And Co-Ordination In Living Organisms Long Answer Questions

 5. Neuro-fibrils: These are thread-like structures.
 They are present in both soma and neurites.

-Function: They transmit the impulses.
+Function: They transmit impulses.

 6. Centrioles: In the past, it has often been stated that centrioles are not present in neurons but studies with the electron microscope have shown that centrioles are present.